Mat (municipality)

 Mat (Mati, Latin: Mathis) is a municipality in Dibër County, northern Albania.
+The municipality consists of the administrative units of Baz, Burrel, Derjan, Komsi, Lis, Macukull, Rukaj and Ulëz.
 It was created in 2015 by the merge of the former municipalities Baz, Burrel, Derjan, Komsi, Lis, Macukull, Rukaj and Ulëz.
 The seat of the municipality is the town Burrel.
 The total population is 27,600 (2011 census), in a total area of 493.81 km^{2}.

 Etymology

 The Albanian name mat originally meant "elevated location", "mountain place".
 Today's meaning in Albanian, "river bank, river shore", is a consequence of a secondary change through the common use of both the terms mal, "mountain" and breg, "shore", giving the meaning of "elevation".
 The river Mat was recorded by Roman writer Vibius Sequester (4th or 5th century AD) as Mathis, following a hellenized graphic mode of the term mat.
 It appeared in written records also as Mathia in 1380.
 Historical linguistic considerations suggest that Mat and the surrounding regions, including Mirdita, have been among the oldest settlements of the Albanians after their ethnogenesis, which is considered to have been completed between the 2nd and the 5th–6th centuries AD.